 So, are you ready to nourish body and soul with the offerings of Autumn by making some delicious recipes from what is in season.
 Squashes, hearty greens, cauliflower, tubers as well as pears and apples are plentiful.
 Start by trying this delicious Roasted Pear and Honey recipe.
 Classically, the Chinese Medicine recipe called for roasting Asian pears with rock sugar in the core.
 This recipe was often used as therapy during cold and flu season for coughs and sore throats.
 Here, we’ve modernized it with some pecans, spices, and local organic honey to add some immune optimization.
 If you’d like to use the food therapy version, simply omit the pecans and spices.
 Asian pears are THE BEST for lung health.
 You can use rock sugar, or drizzle manuka honey for immune support.

 Food is Therapy

 Here are some breakdowns of the nutritional benefits of the foods in this recipe:

 There are thousands of types of pears across the world.
-In fact, the original Chinese Medicine recipe uses Asian pears which have a crispier juicy texture than the pears we see in the America.
+In fact, the original Chinese Medicine recipe uses Asian pears which have a crispier juicy texture than the pears we see in America.
 Consequently, Asian pears are considered the top food therapy for the Lung organ and meridian.
 Common pears that we see in our grocery stores are Anjou, Bosc, Bartlett, Comice, Seckel, and nowadays, the Asian pear.

 In Western nutrition, Pears are significant sources of fiber, vitamin C, vitamin K, potassium1.
 They contain smaller amounts of calcium, iron, magnesium, riboflavin, vitamin B-6, folate, and copper.
 Most pears, but especially red-skinned pears contain ample amounts of flavonols, anthocyanins, and carotenoids.

 Traditional Chinese Medicine says that pears are cooling, moistening, sweet, and it has a descending direction.
 According to Chinese medicine, the Lungs descend and disperse oxygen out to the rest of the body while the Large Intestine descends our waste.
 When heat occurs, such as with upper respiratory illnesses or constipation, the cooling properties that pears have can help alleviate discomfort.
-Pears are considered “moistening” so it lubricates the bowels for smoother transit, and lubricates the lungs during a time when the air is getting more dry.
+Pears are considered “moistening” so it lubricates the bowels for smoother transit, and lubricates the lungs during a time when the air is getting drier.